 What can you do about milia?

-Why people get dark circles
+Why you get dark circles

-Conceal dark circles with makeup
+Concealing dark circles with makeup

 How to prevent dark circles under the eyes

-Eye cream with hyaluronic acid: Evolve 360 Eye and Lip Contour is a nourishing eye and lip cream that helps reduce wrinkles and dark circles.
+Hyaluronic acid eye cream: Evolve 360 Eye and Lip Contour is a nourishing eye and lip cream that helps reduce wrinkles and dark circles.

-Bags Under the Eyes
+Bags under the eyes

-Bags under the eyes are often hereditary but can also be caused by poor sleep, allergies, or an improper diet.
-Age also plays a role as skin becomes thinner and less elastic as we get older.
-A diet high in sugar is also problematic as sugar makes our skin saggy and ages faster.
-The thinness of the skin around the eyes makes it very elastic, which is why fluid easily collects and appears as swelling, or bags.
-During dehydration, it's not only dark circles you might get but also bags under the eyes.When you drink a lot of coffee, energy drinks, black tea, alcohol, or eat a diet high in salt, these act as diuretics.
-The body then retains fluid as a counterbalance, and you may develop edema under the eyes.
-That's why it's very important to drink enough water every day to prevent bags.
+Bags under the eyes are often hereditary but can also be due to poor sleep, allergies, or improper diet.
+Age also plays a role as the skin becomes thinner and less elastic as we get older.
+A sugar-rich diet is also not good as sugar makes our skin slack and age faster.
+The thinness of the skin around the eyes makes it very elastic, and therefore fluid easily accumulates and appears as swelling, i.e., bags.

 Make bags under the eyes disappear with makeup